 Both Duracell and Energizer have mascots that are anthropomorphic pink rabbits powered by batteries.
-While the Duracell Bunny predates the Energizer Bunny, Duracell failed to renew its U.S. trademark, allowing Energizer to trademark its own bunny in North America.
-As a result, North Americans know the pink bunny as the Energizer Bunny, while Europeans recognize their battery-powered pink bunny from Duracell.
+While the Duracell Bunny predates the Energizer Bunny, Duracell failed to renew its U.S. trademark.
+This allowed Energizer to trademark its own bunny in North America.
+As a result, North Americans know the pink bunny as the Energizer Bunny.
+While Europeans recognize their battery-powered pink bunny from Duracell.

 You came from a much smaller tech startup before joining TVSquared.
 Can you talk about the data science experience at both companies?

-My previous company was much smaller, between eight and 12 people, and data science was its core selling point.
+My previous company was much smaller.
+Between eight and 12 people.
+Data science was its core selling point.
 Essentially, the strategy was that the insight would come first and the product would follow.

-At TVSquared, there is a greater balance between the insight and the product itself: how it’s used, the features, the functionality, etc. The insight is a core component, but I’ve learned how important it is to focus on a product that is functional rather than just what the data is saying.
+At TVSquared, there is a greater balance between the insight and the product itself.
+Including how it’s used, the features, the functionality, etc. The insight is a core component.
+But I’ve learned how important it is to focus on a product that is functional rather than just what the data is saying.
 I’ve also found that this shifts the priority of support and resources (which is important due to the inherent finite supply).

-I’ve developed a very different skillset at TVSquared compared to the one I employed at my previous company.
-I’ve learned to juggle projects, prioritize workloads and make a clear business case for the support that data science needs on a much larger scale and at a quicker pace than anything I’ve experienced before.
+At TVSquared, I’ve developed a very different skillset compared to the one I employed at my previous company.
+Learning to juggle projects, prioritize workloads and make a clear business case has offered a steep learning curve.
+This has meant I’ve been able to support the needs of data science on a much larger scale and at a quicker pace than anything I experienced before.
 As part of a fast-growing company, there are also opportunities to learn and improve, both for myself and the wider team.
 I’m really excited to see what challenges we have to tackle next!